Residential Life FAQ

-No, but some students purchase bikes at Woody’s Bike Shop in downtown Sewanee.
+No, but some students will purchase bikes at Woody’s Bike Shop in downtown Sewanee.

 5. Can I keep my bike inside?

 There are bike sheds accessible to every dorm that are recommended for keeping bikes in.
 Additionally, a number of our dorms have bike rooms.
-No bicycles are allowed in hallways, although they may be kept in dorm rooms as long as there is enough room.
+No bicycles are allowed in hallways or common spaces, although they may be kept in dorm rooms as long as there is enough room.

 6. Are there shuttles provided to and from the airport for holiday breaks?

 Students are responsible for arranging their own transportation to and from the university during holiday breaks.
-Residence hall closings days and times will be posted on the Residential Life website.
+Residence hall closings days and times will be posted on the Residential Life Calendar.
 More information about shuttles to/from the Atlanta and Nashville airports can be found at http://life.sewanee.edu/live/inshuttle

 1. Will I need to get a physical before coming to Sewanee?

 Yes.
 There is a medical health form available on the Welcome New Students web page.
 It is a multi-page form that the student will need to have filled out by their healthcare provider.
-It will be due in August and require for them to receive their housing information.
+It will be due in August.

 2. Do I need to bring any tools?